cesar-rocha/niwqg/README.md

 conda install h5py
 ```

-For a more comprehensive installation or update with conda use
+For a more comprehensive installation or update with conda, run
 ```
 make install
 ```